Karthik-Elan/Demo-Test/README.md

 # Demo-Test
 This is staging branch
-This is faeture ONE branch
+This is feature ONE branch.
+Added new code day 2